 If we’re trying to achieve a certain u value, we can calculate things for you to ensure that you get the correct system.

-There is a requirement for multi occupancy buildings to meet a certain decibel of noise which is Part L of the Building Code.
-It also might be that you’re in a school or even a home where you might want to install acoustic installation.
+There is a requirement for multi-occupancy buildings to meet a certain decibel of noise which is Part L of the Building Code.
+It also might be that you’re in a school or even a home where you might want to install an acoustic installation.
 These are factors that can be considered within the package.

 It’s best practice to place a slip membrane over insulation especially for your foil backed insulation.